 As the folklore in Hainan goes, coconuts have eyes.
-Before falling off its tree, a potentially deadly distance of up to 50 feet, an overripe nut is said to peep at passersby through the holes on its husk, so it can avoid the innocent and aim for the guilty.
+Before falling off its tree, a potentially deadly distance of up to 50 feet, an overripe nut peeps at passersby through the holes on its husk so it can avoid the innocent and aim only for the guilty.

-“These ‘king coconuts’ are from our own ancestors’ trees; we’ve farmed them for 100 years without any problem,” she beams.
+“These ‘king coconuts’ are from our own ancestors’ trees; we’ve farmed them for 100 years without getting hit,” she beams.
 But looking up at these monarchs on their perch, growing so densely that they blot out the light with their overlapping leaves, I am not so sure.
 We are in their country.

 There was a time in the not-so-recent past when almost all of China’s southernmost province could be called coconut country.
 Even today, when former plantations and wild groves have given way to sprawling investment properties and high-end resorts, the palm is still ubiquitous along any road and beachside of the island.
 In some sense, it’s the world’s tallest invasive species.
-The common theory states that coconuts (technically a “drupe,” rather than a nut) propagated to all the tropical regions of the world by simply falling off their trees, rolling into the ocean, and catching the current to the next destination where they could plant themselves on the beach.
+The common theory states that coconuts (technically a “drupe,” rather than a nut) propagated to all the tropical regions of the world by simply falling off their trees, rolling into the ocean, and catching the current to plant themselves on the next beach.

 It’s one of the few types of vegetation that has managed to establish itself in the shallow, storm-pelted soil of Hainan.
 According to Mrs. Pan, her community produces little of its own food today—just a few varieties of vegetables grown in the elaborately irrigated fields seen on the way to Dongjiao, bracketed on all sides by more coconut groves.
 Frequent typhoons and poor drainage kill most rival plants that try to set up camp.
 Coconut palms, on the other hand, can survive out here without fertilizer.

-On the drive into Dongjiao, hand-painted signs flash by, hypnotizing reminders of all the ways that coconut country lives off its signature fruit: pure coconut water, freshly cut; coconut milk pressed on demand; all-natural coconut hand-oil; coconut-stewed chicken—as seen on CCTV! —and two-for-one coconut-shell spoons, bowls, and statuettes; coconut-frond baskets.
+When one drives into Dongjiao, hand-painted signs flash by, hypnotizing reminders of all the ways that coconut country lives off its signature fruit: pure coconut water, freshly cut; coconut milk pressed on demand; all-natural coconut hand-oil; coconut-stewed chicken—as seen on CCTV! —and two-for-one coconut-shell spoons, bowls, and statuettes; coconut-frond baskets.
 At a meeting of the Food and Agriculture Organization in the 1960s, scientists tallied 360 uses of the plant, from fronds to trunk to root.
-One almost has to agree that coconut-based criminal punishment doesn’t sound so far-fetched.
+One almost has to agree that coconut-based criminal justice doesn’t sound so far-fetched.